twotogether/uk-coast-walk-tracker/README.md

 ## Features

-- Automatically detects new GPX files and updates `walks.yaml`.
+- Automatically detects new GPX files and updates `data/walks.yaml`.
 - Generates interactive **Folium maps** showing walked sections.
 - Calculates total distance walked and fraction of UK coastline completed.
-- Supports journaling for each walk in Markdown (`journals/`).
+- Supports journaling for each walk in Markdown (`docs/journals/`).
 - Highlights newly added walks on the map for easy identification.
+- Sidebar TOC shows all walks.

 ## How to Use This